mathisme/UdacityAzureMLCapstone/README.md

 ### Overview

 The dataset I chose is the Heart Failure clinical records Data Set that can be found [here](https://archive.ics.uci.edu/ml/datasets/Heart+failure+clinical+records) at the UCI Machine Learning repository.
-For the project I was browsing the UCI machine learning repository for datasets to use as these sets are smaller than ones found on other sites such as data.gov.
+For the project, I was browsing the UCI machine learning repository for datasets to use as these sets are smaller than ones found on other sites such as data.gov.
 After looking through the daasets, this one was of particular interest due to having a family history of heart disease.

 The dataset is comprised of 299 records of heart failure patients with 13 attributes and no missing values.
 All attributes are numeric consisting of both continuous and discrete values.

-// the variable of interest is DEATH_EVENT

 ### Task
-*TODO*: Explain the task you are going to be solving with this dataset and the features you will be using for it.

-// explain how doctors could use this.
-Upon predicting of a possible death event, doctors may want to call patients in for a further checkup or switch medications or dosages
+The dataset was used for supervised learning binary classification with DEATH_EVENT column being the target.
+Death event is a boolean value with 0 being there was no death before the follow up and 1, there was a death event.
+Upon predicting of a possible death event, doctors may want to call patients in for a further checkup or switch medications or dosages.
+All parameters were used during training.
-// what else? ^

 ### Access
 *TODO*: Explain how you are accessing the data in your workspace.